Skip to content

 )

-This insurance costs are evaluated based on
+This price breakdown is evaluated based on

 • all beneficiaries active on the given date